 If that is true, then SAP Leonardo is not off to a good start.
-The SAP HANA Cloud Platform, which is now just called the SAP Cloud Platform as it never had anything to do with HANA, as is explained in the article Was The HANA Cloud Platform Designed for HANA Washing?
+The SAP HANA Cloud Platform, which is now just called the SAP Cloud Platform, never had anything to do with HANA, as is explained in the article, Was The HANA Cloud Platform Designed for HANA Washing?

 SAP loves to distribute Leonardo through their presentations because it allows SAP to promote virtually all of SAP’s solutions, as Leonardo is presented as a universal glue.

-Leonardo is a toolkit that is used by very few SAP customers, and most of what SAP says about Leonardo is what SAP would like Leonardo to be, not what it is.
-SAP states that the SAP Cloud Platform will help companies leverage Leonardo, but there is no truth to this.
+Leonardo is a toolkit used by very few SAP customers, and most of what SAP says about Leonardo is what SAP would like Leonardo to be, not what it is.
+SAP states that the SAP Cloud Platform will help companies leverage Leonardo, but there is no truth.
 SAP’s website says that Leonardo is a significant benefit of moving to the cloud.

 The Reality of SAP’s Cloud Platform